ElijahKolawole/event-tracker_public/README.md

-# Student Volunteer Website : An event-tacking app.
+# Student Volunteer Website : An event- volunteer-tracking app.

 ## Motivation
-Event Tracker App. is a web based progressing project from a previous team.
+Event Volunteer Tracking App. is a web based progressing project from a previous team.
 It's meant for event creation and volunteer registration.

 In fulfillment of expectation and delivearables for ITEC 3870 : Software Development II.